ahinkle/filament/packages/actions/docs/07-prebuilt-actions/08-import.md

 ### Customizing the import job retries

-By default, the import system will retry a job for 24 hours.
-This is to allow for temporary issues, such as the database being unavailable, to be resolved.
-That functionality is defined in the `getJobRetryUntil()` method on the importer class:
+By default, the import system uses Laravel's job retry functionality.
+However, if you want to customize this behavior for temporary issues, such as a database being unavailable, you can do so by defining the logic in the getJobRetryUntil() method on the importer class:

 ```php
 use Carbon\CarbonInterface;